Analysis | How the GOP is trying to justify its Supreme Court reversal

 The FBI delivered its findings to the Senate the next day, and Kavanaugh was confirmed Oct.
 6.

-If the Kavanaugh situation had so changed Graham’s calculus, you’d think he would have said so in real time.
+If the Kavanaugh situation had so changed Graham’s calculus, you would think he would have said so in real time.
 But he didn’t.

 We can’t have a tied Supreme Court

-Sen. Ted Cruz (R-Tex.) this weekend highlighted another argument: It would be irresponsible to leave the Supreme Court with just eight seats, given it may have a role to play in deciding the 2020 election, and having an even number could result in a tie.
+Sen. Ted Cruz (R-Tex.) this weekend highlighted another argument: It would be irresponsible to leave the Supreme Court with eight seats, given that it may have a role to play in deciding the 2020 election, and having an even number could result in a tie.

 “We cannot have Election Day come and go with a 4-4 court,” Cruz told Fox News’s Sean Hannity.
 “A 4-4 court that is equally divided cannot decide anything.
 And I think we risk a constitutional crisis if we do not have a nine-justice Supreme Court, particularly when there is such a risk of a contested election.”